khushi7983/GreenVue/README.md

 ---

 <div align="center">
-  <p>⭐ If you found this project helpful, please consider giving it a star!</p>
+  <p> If you found this project helpful, please consider giving it a star!</p>
   <p>🌱 Built with passion for sustainable investing and clean technology</p>
 </div>